 In general, the FDA requires two adequate and well controlled clinical trials to support the effectiveness of a new drug for marketing approval.
-In a Phase 2 clinical trial of OTX-DP that we completed in 2013 in which we were evaluating OTX-DP for ocular inflammation and pain following cataract surgery, OTX-DP did not meet the primary efficacy endpoint for inflammation with statistical significance at the pre-specified time point at day 8.
+In a Phase 2 clinical trial of DEXTENZA that we completed in 2013 in which we were evaluating DEXTENZA for ocular inflammation and pain following cataract surgery, DEXTENZA did not meet the primary efficacy endpoint for inflammation with statistical significance at the pre-specified time point at day 8.
 However, we did achieve statistical significance for this inflammation endpoint at days 14 and 30.
-Accordingly, we measured the primary efficacy endpoint for inflammation in our two completed Phase 3 clinical trials of OTX-DP at day 14.
-In the first of these two Phase 3 clinical trials, OTX-DP met both primary endpoints for ocular inflammation and pain following cataract surgery with statistical significance.
-However, in the second Phase 3 clinical trial, OTX-DP met only one of the two primary efficacy endpoints with statistical significance.
-In this second trial, OTX-DP did not meet the primary endpoint relating to absence of inflammatory cells in the study eye at day 14.
+Accordingly, we measured the primary efficacy endpoint for inflammation in our two completed Phase 3 clinical trials of DEXTENZA at day 14.
+In the first of these two Phase 3 clinical trials, DEXTENZA met both primary endpoints for ocular inflammation and pain following cataract surgery with statistical significance.
+However, in the second Phase 3 clinical trial, DEXTENZA met only one of the two primary efficacy endpoints with statistical significance.
+In this second trial, DEXTENZA did not meet the primary endpoint relating to absence of inflammatory cells in the study eye at day 14.

 According to the trial protocols, the two primary efficacy endpoints in our completed Phase 2 and Phase 3 clinical trials are fixed sequence endpoints.
 As such, a statistical analysis of the trial results required that we first assess the primary endpoint regarding absence of inflammatory cells in the study eye.
-The protocol and statistical analysis plan for the trial did not contemplate assessing the primary endpoint regarding absence of pain in the study eye in the event the clinical trial of OTX-DP did not meet the first primary endpoint with statistical significance.
-The FDA has informed us that the hierarchy of the two primary endpoints for inflammation and pain is applicable in connection with their review of an NDA seeking approval for OTX-DP solely for an ocular pain indication.
+The protocol and statistical analysis plan for the trial did not contemplate assessing the primary endpoint regarding absence of pain in the study eye in the event the clinical trial of DEXTENZA did not meet the first primary endpoint with statistical significance.
+The FDA has informed us that the hierarchy of the two primary endpoints for inflammation and pain is applicable in connection with their review of an NDA seeking approval for DEXTENZA solely for an ocular pain indication.
 However, the FDA has also informed us that pain endpoints from the Phase 2 and two Phase 3 trials, with respect to which we received favorable data, would support the NDA submission.
-We therefore plan to proceed with an NDA submission for OTX-DP solely for an ocular pain indication using the existing data from our completed Phase 2 and Phase 3 clinical trials.
-Prior to submitting this NDA, we will need to complete process validation for the manufacture of OTX-DP, obtain stability data for 12 months and finalize the clinical study report containing complete efficacy and safety data, which could take longer than we currently expect and could delay the proposed submission of the NDA.
+Therefore, in September 2015, we submitted an NDA for DEXTENZA solely for an ocular pain indication using the existing data from our completed Phase 2 and Phase 3 clinical trials notwithstanding the FDA's comment regarding the applicability of the hierarchy of the two primary endpoints in our completed Phase 2 and Phase 3 clinical trials.

-We also plan to conduct a third Phase 3 clinical trial to support the potential labeling expansion of OTX-DP's indications for use to include inflammation.
-We plan to make modifications to the design of this third Phase 3 clinical trial compared to our two completed Phase 3 clinical trials of OTX-DP based on our learnings from these prior trials.
+We have also initiated enrollment in a third Phase 3 clinical trial to support the potential labeling expansion of OTX-DP's indications for use to include inflammation.
+We have modified the design of this third Phase 3 clinical trial compared to our two completed Phase 3 clinical trials of DEXTENZA based on our learnings from these prior trials.
 However, these modifications may not have the intended effect or yield favorable trial results.
-If the results of our third Phase 3 clinical trial of OTX-DP are favorable and subject to receiving approval for the pain indication pursuant to the initial NDA, we plan to submit an NDA supplement for OTX-DP for the treatment of ocular inflammation following ophthalmic surgery.
-Although we believe our planned approach for seeking marketing approval of OTX-DP is supported by our discussions with the FDA, we have not received further confirmation from the FDA regarding our plans.
-The FDA could subsequently advise us not to proceed with the NDA submission, fail to accept our NDA for filing or not grant marketing approval of OTX-DP for the pain indication until we obtain favorable results from the third Phase 3 clinical trial on both primary efficacy endpoints, or at all.
+If the results of our third Phase 3 clinical trial of DEXTENZA are favorable and subject to receiving approval for the pain indication pursuant to the initial NDA, we plan to submit an NDA supplement for DEXTENZA for the treatment of ocular inflammation following ophthalmic surgery.
+Although we believe our planned approach for seeking marketing approval of DEXTENZA is supported by our discussions with the FDA, we have not received further confirmation from the FDA regarding our plans.
+The FDA could subsequently fail to accept our NDA for filing or not grant marketing approval of DEXTENZA for the pain indication until we obtain favorable results from the third Phase 3 clinical trial on both primary efficacy endpoints, or at all.